 Absentee Actor: Vic is completely absent in the Rhine Gold and there's not even a mention of him.

 A.I.
-Is a Crapshoot: In "Curious Trio", the accumulation of residual energy from the Vineans' computer system has resulted in the spontaneous development of an evil AI.
+Is a Crapshoot: In "Curious Trio", the accumulation of residual energy from the Vineans' computer system gave rise to the spontaneous development of an evil AI.
 In "The Three Suns of Vinea", the entire planet Vinea turns out to be ruled by a despotic AI.

-Ambiguously Bi: On one hand, Word Of God is that Yoko and Vic are almost a couple, but that the author intentionally did not put Yoko in a relationship so as not to upset the many fans who were 'in love with her'.
+Ambiguously Bi: On the one hand, Word of God is that Yoko and Vic are almost a couple, but that the author intentionally did not put Yoko in a relationship so as not to upset the many fans who were "in love with her".
 On the other, despite said Word of God, she has and retains a knack for "picking up" cute young ladies.

 Armor-Piercing Slap: Happens quite often in the series: Kazuky to Yoko, Countess Olga to Yoko, Yoko to Emilia just to name a few.

 Art Evolution: In the first few albums the characters are drawn much more cartoonishly, which is particularly evident with Pol.

 Actually, Pol was the last to change, while Yoko and Vic get an overhaul rather early in the comics.